What is Yomi?

 Rules?Yomi is an open frame, with as few restrictions as possible.
 During a Yomi session you will go out with your practice partner.
 You build trust and will be able to challenge the other person (and yourself) more and more.
 That interaction is a process.

-What we do not do::: Hurt each other deliberately
+What we don't do::: Hurt each other deliberately

 :: You can give each other a tap, but with open hands (no fist)